 There were so many wonderful entries to choose from, it was hard to pick just one winner.
 But eventually, after a lot of consideration, we came up with the one that we thought best fit this custom wine label.
 And here it is:

+In fact, we hear that a lot from other winemakers.
 “What should I name my wine?”

 The best answer I’ve seen so far?
 “It depends.”